-Fortunately, the SCA is implemented directly by the payment service providers, so you don’t need to do anything to implement it for your online shop.
+Fortunately, the SCA is implemented directly by the payment service providers by the 14th September 2019.
+Jimdo has been working with payment providers to make all the technical adjustments in the background so you don’t need to do anything.
 Your customers will continue to confirm their identity directly through PayPal as normal.
 The only difference is that now this process will include two-factor security authentication.

 The “second security step” is automatically added to the payment process.
 As a rule, there won’t be any manual changes for you.

-At the moment, the payment service providers are still working on the exact implementation of the PSD2 or SCA.
-So it’s not possible to know what the two-factor authentication will look like, just yet.
+Good to know: Some payment service providers are still working on the exact implementation of the PSD2 or SCA.
+So it’s not possible to know what the two-factor authentication will look like across different providers.

 What effects could PSD2 and SCA have?